 Fairland Green, Fairland Hill, Wymondham, NR18 0AW

 Want to try singing in Wymondham?
-Our Monday night session takes place at Fairland United Reform Church (our new venue for 2017!).
+Our Monday night session takes place at Fairland United Reform Church.
 This spacious yet cosy venue is perfect for singing your heart out, with full kitchen facilities and even a stage for any impromptu performing!

 A close-knit mixed ability group, with a friendly and supportive atmosphere.
 A perfect place to get to know one another and make new friends.

-The Wymondham group is usually led by Lauren Dove (below), an accomplished Blues and Rock singer, who is highly rated by Invidia members with a welcoming nature and a passion for helping people realise their singing potential.
-Lauren is currently travelling and our fantastic Lowestoft tutor Viktoria Juganzon shall be covering her!
-If you would like to read a little more about Viktoria you can do so here.
+The Wymondham group is led by Lauren Dove (below), an accomplished Blues and Rock singer, who is highly rated by Invidia members with a welcoming nature and a passion for helping people realise their singing potential.

 You will be welcomed to the group by our fantastic buddies, Jan (left), Alun (middle) and Jill (right), who will answer all of your questions and make sure you have everything you need to start singing!

 The evening starts at around 7.30pm and runs until 9.00pm.
 We suggest you arrive around 7.15pm for an early start.

 If you would like to try out the Wymondham singing group, then why not come and have your first two sessions on us?
 Follow this link to sign up.

 If you would like to learn a little bit more about our Wymondham tutor Lauren, have a read of the following 20 questions we asked her:

 2. Your Favourite Invidia song: Mr. Blue Sky – just works so well as a choir song.

 3. Your Least Favourite Invidia Song: Bohemian Rhapsody – those time signatures!!!